 When you remember what you ate for breakfast yesterday, or the last time you went out for dinner, or your most recent trip to the grocery store, do you have a big emotional reaction?
 Chances are most of us will say “no.” That is because these are stored as typical memories and do not have the emotional and physical charge or a traumatic memory.

 Healing after Trauma with EMDR

-By desensitizing (making the memory less intense) and reprocessing (improved understanding and organization of the memory) painful life events, EMDR (Eye-Movement Desensitization and Reprocessing) helps people to finally lay down the burned of reliving painful events from their past and experience freedom again.
+By desensitizing (making the memory less intense) and reprocessing (improved understanding and organization of the memory) painful life events, EMDR (Eye-Movement Desensitization and Reprocessing) helps people to finally lay down the burden of reliving painful events from their past and experience freedom again.